waiwera/waiwera/doc/user/methods.rst

    \bar{\rho}_p = \frac{S_p^1 \rho_p^1 + S_p^2 \rho_p^2}{S_p^1 + S_p^2}

 where :math:`S_p^1`, :math:`S_p^2` are the phase saturations in the two cells, and :math:`\rho_p^1`, :math:`\rho_p^2` are the corresponding phase densities.
-This formulation ensures a smooth variation in effective phase density on the face when the adjoining cells change phase.
-If both adjoining cells have the same saturation (e.g. in single-phase conditions) then this weighted average reduces to a simple arithmetic average.
+This formulation can be derived by considering a force balance over the two cells, and ensures a smooth variation in effective phase density on the face when the adjoining cells change phase.
+If both adjoining cells have the same saturation (e.g. in single-phase conditions) then this weighted average reduces to a simple arithmetic average of :math:`\rho_p^1` and :math:`\rho_p^2`.

 .. index:: solver
 .. _nonlinear_equations: